The British Inquiry and the Question of Negligence

 Another Titanic case -In Mr Justice Darling's Court yesterday Mr Raeburn, on behalf of the defendants in Whiteley v.
 The Oceanic Steam Navigation Company (Limited), asked that a day should be fixed for the hearing.
 He said that the plantiff, who was a steward in the Titanic and was injured, alleged negligent steering and unseaworthiness of the vessel, and it would be necessary for a number of nautical witnesses to attend.
 He suggested that the case should be heard on March 1.
 Mr Justice Drling said that the only objection was that the date would fall on a Sunday.
 Monday March 2, was provisionally fixed for the hearing.
 (The Times, Saturday January 17, 1914)

 There is no further mention of the case so it can only be assumed that it was settled out of court or did not proceed due to lack of funds or evidence.
 However, it is interesting to think what evidence of "alleged negligent steering" the "number of nautical witnesses" would have considered.
-The two commands of “hard-a-starboard” and “full astern” are, in hindsight, questionable maneuvers of an officer who would no doubt be familiar with such seafaring advice as found in Knight’s Modern Seamanship (1910).
+The two commands of “hard-a-starboard” and “full astern” (if indeed they were made - more recent research indicates there was not a "full astern" order) are, in hindsight, questionable maneuvers of an officer who would no doubt be familiar with such seafaring advice as found in Knight’s Modern Seamanship (1910).
 It states: